 The Arabs established the current Malindi in the early 13th century.
 In 1414 the King of Malindi initiated diplomatic relations with China during the voyages of the Explorer Zheng He.

-The economy was agriculture and trade with the various ports in the Indian Ocean.
-Near Malindi there were large plantations of fruit (lemon, orange), coconut, vegetables and livestock.
+The economy consisted of agriculture and trade with various ports in the Indian Ocean.
+Near Malindi there were large fruit plantations (lemons, oranges), coconut palms, sugar cane, vegetables and livestock.
 Slaves and ivory were exported.
 The city was an important port in East Africa.

 In the early 16th century the Portuguese chose Malindi as a supply station for the Portuguese ships, so they built their own administration, gas stations and houses for their officials.
 In 1518 the Mozambique took over the role of Malindi as replenishment station for Portuguese ships because the Portuguese had trouble defending Malindi.